The Audiology Externship consists of comprehensive clinical training that includes:

 You gain experience in the many facets of an active audiology practice.
 Close and positive relationships with otolaryngologists offer a unique learning environment.

 The Audiology Externship requires participation in a research project during the course of the externship.
-You are encouraged to travel to a national conference to present research findings (financial assistance is available).
+You are encouraged to travel to a national conference to present your research findings (financial assistance is available).

 During this time, you acquire a thorough understanding of departmental philosophy and mission, as well as skills to identify and solve practice problems using policy development.
 You learn the elements of performance improvement and participate in the process through departmental initiatives, especially as they relate to patient safety.